andikleen/pmu-tools/README.md

 # Recent new features:

+* toplev has a new Silvermont and Knights Landing model.
+The Silvermont model now requires multiplexing for L1, but can distinguish BadSpeculation and Backend Bound.
+There are additional metrics.
 * ocperf now supports wildcards for the EVENTMAP/EVENTMAP2/UNCORE/OFFCORE variables.
 * toplev now always marks critical bottlenecks in default output.
 Removed the --bottleneck argument
 * toplev updated to Ahmad Yasin's TMAM 3.2: